angular-eslint/angular-eslint/packages/eslint-plugin-template/docs/rules/click-events-have-key-events.md

 # `@angular-eslint/template/click-events-have-key-events`

-Ensures that the click event is accompanied with at least one key event keyup, keydown or keypress.
+Ensures that the `click` event is accompanied by at least one of the following: `keydown`, `keypress` or `keyup` events.
+Coding for the keyboard is important for users with physical disabilities who cannot use a mouse, AT compatibility, and screenreader users.
+This does not apply for interactive or hidden elements.
+See more at https://www.w3.org/WAI/WCAG21/Understanding/keyboard

 - Type: suggestion
 - Category: Best Practices